In The Garden

 Main shoots and side shoots of gooseberries can be pruned back to five leaves to encourage fruiting shoots to be produced for next season.

-If you have a glut to ripe gooseberries, blackberries, autumn fruiting raspberries or other berries, pick them and either freeze initially on trays individually for storing or make them into jams to enjoy.
+If you have a glut of ripe gooseberries, blackberries, autumn fruiting raspberries, or other berries, pick them and either freeze initially on trays individually for storing or make them into jams to enjoy.

 Side shoots on tomatoes should be pinched out regularly and leading shoots continued to be tied to supports.
 Remove the lower level leaves from your tomato plant to help reduce the risk of disease.
 Watering should continue regularly and a high potash tomato fertiliser feed applied weekly.